LeslieDancey/FME_Desktop_Advanced/more_user_parameters.md

 So, locate the User Parameters in the Navigator Window, right-click and choose Add Parameter.

 Set the Type to be Choice with Alias; set the Name to be CoordSysParam, and set the prompt to be Select Output Coordinate System:

+Now click the […] button to the right of the Configuration setting.
+This opens a dialog in which to configure the parameter.

+Normally we would enter values manually.
+However, for coordinate systems (and Reader/Writer formats) we have the option to have FME define them for us.

+Click on the button labelled Import and choose Coordinate System(s):

+This opens a list of coordinate systems that we wish to import as values in our user parameter.

+Locate and put a checkmark in the box for the following coordinate systems:
+- UTM83-10
+- BCALB-83
+- LL83
+- CANBC-LCC

+Then click OK to close this dialog.
+You will be returned to the configuration dialog and find that names and values have been automatically entered for these coordinate systems.